-AG seeks delay in releasing Breonna Taylor grand jury files
+Breonna Taylor grand jury recordings to be released Friday

-LOUISVILLE, Ky.
-(AP) — Kentucky’s attorney general is seeking to delay the release of secret grand jury proceedings in the Breonna Taylor case just as audio recordings were set to be released to the public.

-Attorney General Daniel Cameron’s office filed a motion Wednesday morning asking for a week’s delay to enable the redaction of names and personal information.
-A court in Louisville had been expected to release the audio recordings on Wednesday.
+Audio recordings of the proceedings were originally supposed to be made public Wednesday, but Attorney General Daniel Cameron’s office asked a Louisville court for a week’s delay to remove details such as witnesses’ addresses and phone numbers.

+On Wednesday, Judge Ann Bailey Smith granted a shorter delay, giving the attorney general until noon on Friday.

-The filing said the delay is necessary “in the interest of protection of witnesses, and in particular private citizens named in the recordings.”
+Cameron’s office sought the delay “in the interest of protection of witnesses, and in particular private citizens named in the recordings,” according to its legal motion Wednesday.
+The recordings are 20 hours long.

-Cameron acknowledged this week that his recommendation to the grand jury was that only one of the officers be indicted, and only for the wanton endangerment of Taylor’s neighbors.

-Cameron, a Republican protege of Senate Majority Leader Mitch McConnell and the state’s first African American attorney general, has been criticized since announcing the grand jury’s indictment for not seeking charges against the officers for killing Taylor.
-Cameron said the other two officers who fired their guns were justified because Taylor’s boyfriend had fired at them first.
+Taylor was shot and killed in her Louisville home by police who were executing a narcotics warrant in March.
+The grand jury decided this month not to charge any of the police officers involved with her death; instead, one officer was charged with shooting into a neighboring home.

-Protesters took to the streets in Louisville and around the country to demand more accountability in the case, as frustrations spilled over after months of waiting for Cameron’s announcement.
+That decision angered many, and protesters took to the streets in Louisville and around the country to demand accountability for her killing, as frustrations spilled over after months of waiting for Cameron’s announcement.
 Activists and Taylor’s family called for the grand jury file to be released.

+“If we can’t come together to find solutions, then we’re not going anywhere,” Gregory said.
+“Violence has never been the answer and never will be.”

+Authorities arrested 26-year-old Larynzo Johnson in the officer shootings, charging him with two counts of first-degree assault on a police officer and 14 counts of wanton endangerment.
+Johnson has pleaded not guilty.

+Facing questions about the grand jury this week, Cameron acknowledged that he did not recommend homicide charges for the officers involved.
+Instead, he only recommended one of the officers be indicted, for the wanton endangerment of Taylor’s neighbors.

+Cameron, a Republican protégé of Senate Majority Leader Mitch McConnell and the state’s first African American attorney general, said the other two officers who fired their guns were justified because Taylor’s boyfriend had fired at them first.

 Cameron said the record will show that his team “presented a thorough and complete case to the grand jury.”